Eye Green Nature Reserve is a picturesque lake, fringed by reeds and bushes.

 - Please keep dogs on a lead and clean up after your dog.
 Thank you to those owners that already do.
 There are two dog waste bins in the park so there is no excuse not to.
 If the bins are full please report them to Peterborough City Council here.

 And please take all rubbish home with you.

-The lake does look lovely and inviting, but it is, in fact, very dangerous with deep water and a strong undercurrent.
+The lake does look lovely and inviting but it is in fact very dangerous with cold deep water and a strong undercurrent.
 It is dangerously deceptive, as there is a ledge that suddenly drops.
 These warnings are not without foundation as there have been fatalities in the lake.

-Fishing is only allowed with a fishing permit which can be obtained from the Parish Clerk at the Leeds Hall on Wednesday and Friday mornings.
+Fishing is only allowed with a fishing permit which can be obtained from the Parish Council.
 The license runs from the 16 June to the 14 March.
-By law, a rod licence is also required which can be obtained from the Environment Agency.
-The reserve is regularly patrolled so carry your permit on you at all times when you are fishing.
+To obtain one please send a stamped and self addressed envelope, A5 size or larger, together with a copy of your current rod licence (which can be obtained from the Environment Agency) to:

 Terms and conditions